 Mid-to-large product teams with a research function who need direct observation of real users, especially before major launches or redesigns.

 e.
-What are the Best Visual Feedback & Bug Reporting Tools?
+What Are the Best Visual Feedback and Bug Reporting Tools?

-Visual feedback tools capture what users see, not what they say.
+The best visual feedback and bug reporting tools are Usersnap, Userback, and Marker.io.
 Instead of asking someone to describe a problem in text, these tools let them show it: annotated screenshots, screen recordings, and automatically captured technical metadata.
-This category is not covered elsewhere in this blog cluster.
+No more "what browser were you using?" back-and-forth.

 Usersnap does two things in one tool that most teams handle separately: visual bug reporting and in-app NPS/CSAT collection.
 For teams that don't want separate platforms for QA and satisfaction tracking, that combination has real operational value.